openmason/bigote/README.md

 # bigote
-Logic-less templating
+Logic-less template engine

-Support for compiled mushtache specs that are highly performant.
-Please check the benchmarks to see for yourself, mostly beats dust.js by 10-20%.
+Compiles mushtache templates to AST which are then rendered using a super slim runtime engine.
+Please check the benchmarks to see the performance for yourself, even beats dust.js by 10-20%.
 Still an alpha product, use it to toy around.

 ## Features
 Full support for mustache templates.
 Please refer to examples directory for samples from mustache man pages.